tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 2. Remove all certificates which have the extendedKeyUsage extension without the TLS Server Authentication bit or anyExtendedKeyUsage bit set.
 3. Remove all certificates whose notAfter date is on or before the cutoff date.
 4. Remove all roots which are not marked as trusted or in the process of applying to be trusted by at least one of the following Root Programs: Mozilla, Google, Microsoft, Apple.
-5. Remove all intermediate certificates whose parent root certificates are no longer in the listing.
+5. Remove all intermediate certificates who are not signed by root certificates still in the listing.
-6. Remove any certificates which are duplicates (have the same representation as as sequence of DER bytes)
+6. Remove any certificates which are duplicates (have the same DER representation)
 7. Order the list by the notBefore date of each certificate, breaking ties with the lexicographic ordering of the SHA256 certificate fingerprint.
 8. Associate each element of the list with the concatenation of the constant `0x99` and its index in the list represented as a `uint16`.